kuldeepldec/machine-learning-project/README.md

 They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.

 The goal of the project is to predict the manner in which participant did the exercise using "classe" variable in the training set.
-Create a report describing how model is build, how it is cross validation and report on out of sample error.
+Create a report describing how model is build, how it is cross validated and report on out of sample error.
 Use this prediction model to predict 20 different test cases in test data set.